Looveh/clj-meta-spec/README.md

 helper API that lets you place specs closer to the thing they're spec'ing and treat specs as any other kind of metadata associated with your fns.

-It supports hot reloading of code by unregistering specs that were previously defined but that have since been removed from fns in a ns.

 ## Clojure and ClojureScript support

 `meta-spec` currently only supports Clojure on the JVM and does not support